 Website: https://egameslab.pt/

 Neurodivergent children spend most of their time in neurodiverse schools alongside their neurotypical peers and often face social exclusion.
 Inclusive play activities are a strong vehicle of inclusion.
 Unfortunately, games designed for the specific needs of neurodiverse groups are scarce.
 Given the potential of robots to support play, we led a co-design process to build an inclusive robotic game for neurodiverse classrooms.
 We conducted five co-design workshops, engaging 80 children from neurodiverse classrooms in designing an inclusive game.
 Employing the resulting design insights, we iteratively prototyped and playtested a tabletop robotic game leveraging off-the-shelf robots.
 Reflecting upon our findings, we discuss how the longitudinal co-design process (rather than the resulting game) was key in allowing children the space to learn how to accommodate accessibility needs and create inclusive play experiences.
-We posit the use of co-design to enhance children’s interpersonal relationships, foster feelings of ownership, and encourage appropriation practices as a strategy to sustain inclusive experiences that extend beyond project timelines or artefact designs.
+We posit the use of co-design to enhance children’s interpersonal relationships, fosters feelings of ownership, and encourages appropriation practices as a strategy to sustain inclusive experiences that extend beyond project timelines or artefact designs.

 Research on robotic ostracism is still scarce and has only explored its effects on adult populations.
 Although the results revealed important carryover effects of robotic exclusion, there is no evidence yet that those results occur in child-robot interactions.
 This paper provides the first exploration of robotic ostracism with children.
 We conducted a study using the Robotic Cyberball Paradigm in a third-person perspective with a sample of 52 children aged between five to ten years old.
 The experimental study had two conditions: Exclusion and Inclusion.
 In the Exclusion condition, children observed a peer being excluded by two robots; while in the Inclusion condition, the observed peer interacted equally with the robots.
 Notably, even 5-year-old children could discern when robots excluded another child.
 Children who observed exclusion reported lower levels of belonging and control, and exhibited higher prosocial behaviour than those witnessing inclusion.
 However, no differences were found in children’s meaningful existence, self-esteem, and physical proximity across conditions.
 Our user study provides important methodological considerations for applying the Robotic Cyberball Paradigm with children.
 The results extend previous literature on both robotic ostracism with adults and interpersonal ostracism with children.
 We finish discussing the broader implications of children observing ostracism in human-robot interactions.